Mr-Kumar-Abhishek/brain-beats-blog/_posts/2021-12-18-how-to-choose-between-relative-and-absolute-pathnames-while-creating-symlinks.md

 * when the target is in the same directory tree and the whole directory tree can be moved.
 * when the target is in the same filesystem and it could get mounted in some other mount location such as in a rescue live environment, a container, or another system.

-However, if the following conditions which are given below apply, it is better to use an absolute pathway in the symlink."
+However, if the following conditions which are given below apply, it is better to use an absolute pathway in the symlink.

 * when the target is radically in a different directory and the right number of `../` sequences are not clear.
 * when the user wants to point to a specific file that is not relative to the current directory